GI Bill Payment Dates and Rates

-For public, private or foreign schools, and non-college degree granting institutions, you might also be eligible to receive a monthly housing allowance sent to you, a books and supplies stipend sent to you, and a one-time rural benefit for certain veterans.
+For public, private or foreign schools, and non-college degree-granting institutions, you might also be eligible to receive a monthly housing allowance sent to you, a books and supplies stipend sent to you, and a one-time rural benefit for certain veterans.

-- Apprenticeship and On-the-Job Training Rates:
+Apprenticeship and On-the-Job Training Rates

-- First six months of training: 100% of your applicable MHA.
+- 1st six months: 100% of your applicable MHA

-- Remaining pursuit of training: 20% of your applicable MHA.
+- Remaining pursuit of training: 20% of your applicable MHA

 For an apprenticeship and on-the-job training, you may also be eligible to receive a books and supplies stipend sent to you.